adityasharma1997/Intro-to-NLP/README.md

 #####

-This repositiory contains all the assignment that have been done in  **Spring 2023 course: Introduction to NLP** in IIIT Hyderabad
+This repositiory contains all the assignment and Project that have been done in  **Spring 2023 course: Introduction to NLP** in IIIT Hyderabad